St Andrew's Junior College

 St Andrew's Junior College (SAJC) is a junior college in Singapore, offering two-year pre-university courses leading up to the Singapore-Cambridge GCE Advanced Level examination.
 It is an Anglican mission school, part of St Andrew's School.
 It is affiliated to schools under the Anglican Diocese of Singapore, as well as Kuo Chuan Presbyterian Secondary School and Presbyterian High School.

 History

 St Andrew's Junior College (SAJC) has its origins in St Andrew's School, which was founded in 1862 by the Anglican Diocese of Singapore.

-SAJC is an aided mission school which was started as a vision of faith when the Anglican Church took up the challenge of building a junior college in line with national educational developments in the 1970s.
+SAJC started as part of the Anglican church.
 The Lutheran and Presbyterian Churches also joined in the building project.
-SAJC had its origins as pre-university classes began in 1969 as part of St Andrew's Secondary School.
-In 1978, the college was formally established with its own campus at Telok Blangah, where it remained for 28 years.

-At the former campus at Malan Road, the junior college had an air conditioned hall.
-Initially tutorial rooms were not air-conditioned.
-Indeed, some tutorial rooms only had 3 walls, with the fourth side fully opened to a common corridor linking the row of rooms.
-Later, tutorial rooms were air conditioned.
-As air conditioning in halls and tutorial rooms was not funded by the Ministry of Education in Singapore, it had to be paid for by funds raised by alumni and the college.

-The college campus then had a bitumen track and bleachers at the opposite side to the main building.
-The campus also housed the old Chapel of the Resurrection, which has since relocated to St Andrew's Village.
+Construction began in 1976 and was officially declared open in 1979, although students had been admitted since 1978.

 It moved to Potong Pasir to form part of St Andrew's Village on 15 December 2005.
-The campus is now located at the former Secondary School site at 5 Sorby Adams Drive, Singapore 357691 (previously as 55 Potong Pasir Avenue 1).
+The campus is now located at the former Secondary School site at 5 Sorby Adams Drive, Singapore 357691 (previously 55 Potong Pasir Avenue 1).
 St Andrew's Village was officially opened by the then Minister for Education Tharman Shanmugaratnam on 26th Aug 2006.
-A sheltered pedestrian bridge, named Jacob Ballas Bridge, connects the college to the secondary and junior schools across the Kallang River.